moshialam/moshialam.github.io/_pages/852_outline.md

 - Principles of empirical research
     - Identification
         - "Non-parametric identification", Matzkin (2007)
-    - Pros and cons of reduced form methods and structural models
+    - Advantages of reduced form methods
+    - Advantages of structural models
-    - Empirical questions, feasibility of each approach individually and jointly
+    - Feasibility of each approach individually and jointly
 - Reduced form methods
     - Shift-share exclusion restrictions
         - "Bartik Instruments: What, When, Why and How" Goldsmith-Pinkham, Sorkin and Swift (2020)